napoknot21/info-courses/README.md

 # keybase

+Welcome to my keybase !

-Here you will have some courses (maths, computer sciences, etc), papers, code implementations (algorithms),  and all type of resources that I find interesting !
+Here you shall have some courses (maths, computer sciences, etc), papers, code implementations (algorithms), pdf-book and all type of resources that I find interesting !

-The goals is to store and share informations for every one :)
+The goals is to share this informations with every one ! :)

+Don't forget to give a start to this repo if you consider it was useful for you !

-*If you want to contribute and upload pdfs, books or whatever you find interesting , send me a message or open a pull request !!!*
+*If you want to contribute and upload pdfs, books or whatever you find interesting, send me a message or open a pull request !*